 Two basic versions of the rally car were originally developed for testing; one featuring rear wheel drive for tarmac rallies, and one featuring Xtrac four wheel drive (of rallycross fame) for all other types of rallies.
 In addition, three different engines were reported to have been tested; a 2140cc “503E” LeMans GTP (Group C) sports prototype engine (which might explain the “222D” moniker (MR2 + 2.2L engine), the 2090cc “4T-GTE” engine already used in the Group B Celica TCT, and a rumoured mystery V6 version.

-Not much else is known about these prototypes since the project was obviously cancelled at the same time of Group S’ official demise.
+Not much else is known about the 222D prototypes since the project was obviously cancelled at the same time of Group S’ official demise at the hands of the FISA.
 Their state of finish shows that the project was quite advanced but not quite fully completed.
-Yet, from what can be seen and from what is known of Toyota in motorsport, it can be positively argued that the Group S MR2 would have been a fierce contender.
+Yet, from what can be seen and from what is known of Toyota in motorsport it can be positively argued that the Group S MR2 would have been a fierce contender, if sufficiently developed.

-11 prototypes were rumoured to have been built, with many reportedly destroyed in crash tests, leaving 3 known existing examples (2 blacks / 1 white).
+Eleven prototypes were rumoured to have been built before the project’s demise, with many reportedly destroyed in crash tests, leaving three known existing examples; two blacks, one white.
 One of the black cars resides in TTE in Cologne while the other was recently purchased by a private collector.
 The white car, which is 50 mm longer with looks closer to a road version, is said to reside in Tokyo.

-After the demise of the project, Toyota’s adventure in the WRC would forcefully shift with the now legendary Group A Celica GT-Four (All-Trac) which was coincidentally developed alongside the 222D in the same workshop.
+Afterwards, Toyota’s adventure in the WRC would forcefully shift with the now legendary Group A Celica GT-Four (All-Trac) which was coincidentally developed alongside the 222D in the same TTE workshop.
 Both cars actually share some parts and both sport modified Xtrac four wheel drive systems of their own.